-The College was founded in 1978 with the help of the then Minister of Education of the U.K., the honorouble Gerry Fouler; Yiannis Koutsakos, former Chairman of the Council of the University of Cyprus; Takis Evdokas, a well-known Psychiatrist; and Philippos Constantinou, a professional Accountant, who became the Principal of the College.
+The Philips College was founded in 1978 with the help of the then Minister of Education of the U.K., the honourable Gerry Fowler, Yiannis Koutsakos, former Chairman of the Council of the University of Cyprus, along with Takis Evdokas, a well-known psychiatrist and Philippos Constantinou, a professional accountant, who became the Principal of the College.

 In its short history, the Philips College has achieved considerable success through the insistence on maintaining high academic standards and has succeeded in becoming a Member of the Association of Commonwealth Universities (ACU), the oldest international association of universities in the world.
 The ACU has more than 500 member institutions in over 50 countries.

 - 1981 – Recognition of first awards – first students transfer to British and American Universities for postgraduate studies

 - 1996 – Recognition of Philips awards by the National Academic Awards of Ireland